Test ID: AAUCD Amino Acids, Urea Cycle Disorders Panel, Plasma

 Collection Instructions:

-1. Centrifuge within 4 hours if specimen is stored at refrigerated temperature and aliquot plasma.
+2. Centrifuge immediately or within 4 hours of collection if the specimen is kept at refrigerated temperature.

 Specimen Stability Information